Aplkalex/Queuesis/README.md

 ## 📄 License

-This project is open source and available under the [MIT License](LICENSE).
+This project is licensed under the GNU Affero General Public License v3.0 (AGPL-3.0).

+**What this means:**
+- ✅ You can use, modify, and distribute this software
+- ✅ You can use it commercially
+- ❌ If you modify and host it as a web service, you MUST share your source code
+- ❌ All derivative works must also be open source under AGPL-3.0

+See the [LICENSE](LICENSE) file for full details.

 ---